jhidding/nbody2d/lit/index.md

 author: Johan Hidding
 ---

 This is a particle-mesh n-body code for cosmological n-body simulations.
 This code has several uses.

-For many methods of analysis in cosmology it can be very helpful to have a 2D sample available to test them with.
-This code is very nice to play around with for students, since it is written in 100% Python.
-Lastly, having 2D simulations can give a great deal of insight.
+- Testing new methods: For many methods of analysis in cosmology it can be very helpful to have a 2D sample available to test them with.
+- Teaching: This code is very nice to play around with for students, since it is written in 100% Python.
+- Learning: Lastly, having 2D simulations can give a great deal of insight.

+To run the code, you need to have installed:

+- Python 3.8
+- Numpy
+- Scipy
+- Gnuplot

+Run with:

+    python -m nbody.nbody

+# Code structure
+The code is structured in the following components:

+- Cosmology: we need to know Hubble factor $H$ as a function of the expansion factor $a$.
+- Mass deposition: PM codes need a way to convert from particles to a grid representation of the density.
+- Interpolation: Then we need to go back and interpolate grid quantities on particle coordinates.
+- Integrator: Cosmic structure formation is described by a Hamiltonian system of equations: we need to solve these, in this case using the Leap-frog method.
+- Solver: To solve the Poisson equation, we need to integrate the density in Fourier space to obtain the potential.
+- Initialization: The simulation is started using the Zeldovich Approximation.
+- Main: glue everything together.

 ``` {.python file=nbody/nbody.py}
 <<imports>>